Sudospective/ichigo-template/README.md

 | N/A | Input |

 ### Classes in Ichigo
-Take a look at `example.lua` in `src/include`.
-This should give you a quick and dirty lesson on how classes work in Ichigo.
+If you've used classes in other languages before, this should be a straightforward process.
 A brief example of classes looks like this:
 ```lua
 -- load blocker (keeps from loading file twice)
 if Example then return end